HMS-IDAC/SarcTrack/README.md

 Sample dataset: https://www.dropbox.com/s/k1p65tnfeixp9q0/SarcTrackSampleVideos.zip?dl=0

-To generate and analyze synthetic movies, use dwGenerateSynthMovie.m, dwProcessSynthFrame.m, and dwProcessSynthMovie.m
+To generate and analyze synthetic movies, as well as to understand the code, use dwGenerateSynthMovie.m, dwProcessSynthFrame.m, and dwProcessSynthMovie.m